Maymont: Fauna

 In addition to the farm animals that it keeps in the Children's Farm, Maymont is the permanent home of several animals that are native to the Commonwealth.
 Many of these have been injured and are otherwise unable to live in the wild.
 These animals include a bald eagle, a bobcat, two black bears, and a fox.
 Visitors are also able to see elk and American bison.
 A nature center is also on the grounds, which exhibits many aquatic animals found in and around Virginia such as otters, alligators, and sharks.
-Throughout the park, Canada geese, American snapping turtles, numerous species of snakes, and American bullfrogs can be found wild.
+Throughout the park, Canada geese, American snapping turtles, deer, numerous species of snakes, and American bullfrogs can be found wild.